 Multifactor Authentication in Bank Feeds

-Financial institution accounts that support multifactor authentication (MFA) require additional evidence to validate your identity for login or other transactions.
-Examples of MFA accounts are those that require two-factor authentication (2FA) and one-time password.
+Financial institution accounts that support multifactor authentication (MFA) require additional proof to make sure it’s you when you log in or do other transactions.
+Examples of MFA accounts include those that need two-factor authentication (2FA) or a one-time password.

 The validity of your account’s MFA token varies depending on your financial institution.
-Bank data import will fail if the system identifies that your MFA token is no longer valid or needs to be updated.
+Bank data import won’t work if the system sees your MFA token is invalid or needs an update.

 For example, some MFA account credentials are valid only for a certain number of login sessions or transactions.
-In this scenario, you must reenter your login credentials and provide additional information in the bank feeds configuration setup to continue receiving daily bank updates.
+In this scenario, you’ll need to reenter your login details and provide additional information in the bank feeds configuration setup to continue receiving daily bank updates.

-Go to the Banking Import History page to check the status of your bank data import and identify which financial institution requires reauthentication.
+Go to the Banking Import History page to check your bank data import status and see which financial institution needs reauthentication.
 To get to the Banking Import History page, go to Transactions > Bank > Banking Import History.

 After you save the configuration, the system will perform a new bank data retrieval and import process.